danshapero/danshapero.github.io/_posts/2015-12-26-computational-geometry.md

 One approach is to use libraries for exact floating-point arithmetic, but this is costly.
 Exact floats must be allocated on the program heap rather than the stack, since each one requires an indeterminate amount of memory.
 The size of the exact floats used tends to balloon upwards as the algorithm continues and the numbers involved take on longer and longer tails, whether or not these tails are necessary to deliver an accurate result.
+Using exact floats is also wasteful when all we want is the sign of the determinant rather than its exact value.

 Rather than use all the inputs and geometric predicates as given, one can instead evaluate all predicates in terms of distance to colinearity or distance to the incircle, allowing some amount of wiggle room.
 In practice, this proves scarcely more reliable than naive implementations.